Single-Copy Certification of Two-Qubit Gates without Entanglement: Theory

-A single-shot certification of a two-qubit gate exploits minimum-error channel discrimination as follows.
-While one attempts to implement a two-qubit gate $U$, it may appear as a noisy gate $\N_{U}^p \in [\N_U]$ in Eq. (\ref{eq:1}) with some {\it a priori} probability $q$, where a noise fraction $p$ is unknown yet.
+The strategy here for the single-shot certification of a two-qubit gate exploits optimal discrimination between quantum channels.
+Given two quantum channels and their single use, it is attempted to maximize the probability of making a correct guess on average.
+While a two-qubit gate $U$ is attempted, it may appear as a noisy gate $\N_{U}^p \in [\N_U]$ in Eq. (\ref{eq:1}) with some {\it a priori} probability $q$, where a noise fraction $p$ is unknown.
 Then, the realization remains in a noise-free case $U$ with a probability $1-q$.
-The goal of a certification is to find if a realization of a two-qubit gate remains noise-free, or not, where it is aimed to maximize the probability of making a correct conclusion.
-As is mentioned above, the problem is approached by an optimal discrimination of a two-qubit gate $U$ from the set $[ \N_{U} ]$ in Eq. (\ref{eq:1}) by a single-shot measurement.
+The goal of certification is to find if a realization of a two-qubit gate remains noise-free, or not, where it is aimed to maximize the probability of making a correct conclusion.
+As is mentioned above, the problem is approached by optimal discrimination of a two-qubit gate $U$ from the set $[ \N_{U} ]$ in Eq. (\ref{eq:1}) by a single-shot measurement.